dop251/goja/README.md

 ### Can you implement (feature X from ES6 or higher)?

-There is now an es6 branch.
-This is work in progress and all new ES6 features will go there.
+Some ES6 functionality has been implemented.
+So far this is mostly built-ins, not syntax enhancements.
+See https://github.com/dop251/goja/milestone/1 for more details.

+The ongoing work is done in the es6 branch which is merged into master when appropriate.
 Every commit in this branch represents a relatively stable state (i.e. it compiles and passes all enabled tc39 tests), however because the version of tc39 tests I use is quite old, it may be not as well tested as the ES5.1 functionality.
 Because ES6 is a superset of ES5.1 it should not break your existing code.

 I will be adding features in their dependency order and as quickly as my time allows.
 Please do not ask for ETA.
-Eventually it will be merged into master.
-If you wish to implement a new feature please contact me first and read the section below.
+Features that are open in the [milestone](https://github.com/dop251/goja/milestone/1) are either in progress or will be worked on next.

 ### How do I contribute?